Library Resources & Accessibility

 KIC Scanners

 The Barber Library in Bend and the Student Commons in Redmond (RTEC) each have a KIC scanner.
-These scanners are capable of optical character recognition (OCR) scanning to make a text document readable by a screen reader.
+These scanners are capable of optical character recognition (OCR) scanning.
 There is also a feature to create a speech-to-text file.
 These features are useful for documents that are heavily text-based, but they will not make image- or math-heavy texts accessible.

 Accessibility Resources at COCC